 Fulgara Frango.
 This inscription on many Medieval church bells, meaning ‘I break up lightning’ shows how people were misguided by lack of knowledge.
 It wasn’t until 1752, the year in which Benjamin Franklin with his kite experiment proved that lightning is a stream of electrified air, that people understood lightning was an electrical current in nature.
 Nevertheless, it was still a late 18th century European custom to ring the church bells in the event of an approaching thunderstorm.
 By then it was believed that the tolling bells were moving the air, causing the lightning to drift away.
-Noteworthy fact: 103 German bell ringers were struck doing this in 33 years.
+A noteworthy fact: 103 German bell ringers were struck doing this in 33 years.

 All thunderstorms are dangerous.
 And outdoors there are no places that are hundred percent safe.
 Lightning, the result of an atmospheric discharge of electricity is unpredictable and can strike anywhere.
-As a rule, on its way from high above to earth it will strike the first object encountered.
-For that reason exposed, high places as well as solitary trees or cabins should be avoided to take shelter.
-Simple rain shelters or sheds, in fact all solitary standing small structures aren’t safe either because they lack the necessary grounding mechanisms from the roof to the earth.
+As a rule, on its way from high above to earth, it will strike the first object encountered.
+For that reason exposed, high places, as well as solitary trees or cabins, should be avoided to take shelter.
+Simple rain shelters or sheds, in fact, all solitary standing small structures aren’t safe either because they lack the necessary grounding mechanisms from the roof to the earth.

-- In a forest: seek shelter under small trees, growing as a group closely to one another, surrounded by taller trees.
+- In a forest: seek shelter under small trees, growing as a group close to one another, surrounded by taller trees.
 The lower you can be, the better it is.
 Stay away from outcrops and protruding rocks or wood.